adaltas/node-nikita/src/docker/compose/index.coffee.md

 *   `services` (string|array)
     Specify specific services to create.
 *   `target` (string)
-    The docker-compose.yml absolute's file's path.
-Mandatory if no content is specified.
+    The docker-compose.yml absolute's file's path, required if no content is specified.
 *   `code` (int|array)
     Expected code(s) returned by the command, int or array of int, default to 0.